QEIIMC Campus - Stakeholder Consultations

 Contractor access to Campus amenities should be detailed in any preliminary documents and agreed upon with the tenant.

-A detailed project communiacation plan should be provided to the QEIIMC Trust and other relvant stakeholders.
+A detailed project communication plan should be provided to the Trust and other relevant stakeholders.

 Project Signage

-Project signage location and design needs to be approved by the QEIIMC Trust.
+Project signage location and design needs to be approved by the Trust.

 Other